Ben Houchen

 Ben Houchen, Baron Houchen of High Leven (born 9 December 1986) is a British Conservative politician and life peer.
-He has been Tees Valley Mayor since 2017, winning the inaugural mayoral election in the combined authority.
+He has been strategic authority mayor for Tees Valley Mayor since 2017, winning the inaugural mayoral election in the combined authority.
 Houchen was re-elected in 2021 and won a third term in 2024.

 As mayor, Houchen represents the five local authority areas in the Tees Valley: Middlesbrough, Stockton-on-Tees, Redcar and Cleveland, Hartlepool, and Darlington, and he also acts as chairman of the Tees Valley Combined Authority, the body tasked with driving economic growth and job creation in the area.

 After the May 2024 local elections, Houchen was the Conservative Party's only combined authority mayor in England, until Paul Bristow won the Cambridgeshire and Peterborough mayoral election in May 2025.

 Early life

 Born at Stockton-on-Tees, Houchen grew up in Ingleby Barwick and attended Conyers' School in Yarm before going to study law at Northumbria University.
 He is the nephew of Keith Houchen, a former football player for Coventry City F.C.